Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 8. Ordeal
 	- Citzens are now offically allowed to compete

-		All of the citzen who has become cybervators up until now to prevent this citins will be allowed to join the CNS. this is done to prevent them from joining the cybervators just so that they can join the CNS.
+		All of the citzen who has become cybervators up until now to prevent this citizens will be allowed to join the CNS. this is done to prevent them from joining the cybervators just so that they can join the CNS.

 	- Kyshumu announces that citizens shouldn't compete